olee/tpendency/README.md

 To start using tpendency, you will have to create a set of tokens with `createToken<T>()` first, which will return a unique symbol for your dependency.
-Then you can create an `Injector` with a list of bindings, which will which connect tokens to various providers, which tell the injector on how to instantiate the values for their respective token.
+Then you can create an `Injector` with a list of bindings, which will connect tokens to various providers, which tell the injector on how to instantiate the values for their respective token.